Skip to content

 Identity. primary (#913120) is the same burgundy spirit as WWW but shifted slightly for legibility against dense data.
 Use for primary buttons, the navbar background, focused brand moments.
 Do not use as a fill on data surfaces — burgundy on a data table is visual noise.

-Neutrals. white is the canonical surface for data. light-shade (#FBF9F8) is warmer and reserved for sidebars/panels — it differentiates chrome from content. gray-100 is the table-zebra/header neutral.
+Neutrals. white is the canonical surface for data. light-shade (#FBF9F8) is the warm app background and Bootstrap’s $light, so it also backs panels and .bg-light utilities — it differentiates chrome from content. gray-100 is the table-zebra/header neutral.
 Borders are a single #DDDDDD (border token); do not invent new border greys.

 Domain accents.
-The phone-* palette has business meaning — those colors map to telephony states (available, on call, busy, do-not-disturb, etc.) and are visible to switchboard operators.
+The phone-* palette has business meaning.
+There are exactly six presence states, and the palette mirrors PhonesHelper::PRESENCE_DOT_CLASSES one-for-one — available, available-home-office, available-non-queue, dnd, away, unknown.
 They are not theming colors and must not be repurposed.
-Adding a new phone state requires a coordinated UX + business decision.
+Adding a seventh state requires a coordinated UX + business decision, and means touching the helper, partials/_navbar.scss, and this file together.

 Links inside CRM are info (teal-green #307E6B), not brand burgundy.
 This deliberately separates “navigate to” from “perform action.”
 Burgundy is reserved for action.